airswap/airswap-about/contracts/delegate.md

 ## `setRule`

 Set a trading rule on the delegate.
 Delegate assumes the role of sender.
 Briefly this example shows how the priceCoef and priceExp function to compute the trade quantity.
+This calculated price indicates the threshold rice that can be filled.
+Order requiring the delegate to send less tokens than its trading rule can also fill.
 1 senderToken = priceCoef _ 10^(-priceExp) _ signerToken

 ```java